kripken/BananaBread/README.markdown

 Features:

- * A multitude of visual effects including water reflection/ refraction, parallax mapping, glare, particle effects, lightmaps, skeletal animation (on gpu), etc. etc.
+ * A multitude of visual effects including water reflection/refraction, parallax mapping, glare, particle effects, lightmaps, skeletal animation (on gpu), etc. etc.
- * Compile a single codebase both to a native application and to the web.
  * Streamlined and quick physics system
   * Ragdoll physics
- * Bot AI with adjustable skill level.
+ * Bot AI with adjustable skill level
- * Integrated in-game editor.
+ * Integrated in-game editor
- * Fast performance both when compiled natively and to the web.
+ * Fast performance both running on the web or natively
- * zlib license, see below.
+ * zlib license

 The original engine also has a lot of other features not yet enabled (but will be):